-You will also find below a list of suppliers who can offer turnkey systems.
+You will also find below a list of suppliers who can offer turnkey systems of various performance levels and prices.

 Please note that you cannot mix GPUs from the major suppliers, AMD and NVIDIA, in the one system.
-We recommend using the same model GPU if multiples are used.
+We recommend using the same model GPU if multiples are used with the exception of the UI GPU if it's not sharing processing tasks.
 A number of GPU options are listed below, as are options for media storage, file system and accessories.

-Advanced configuration
+Advanced Configuration